PeterShinners/comp/design/pipeline.md

 Comp provides multiple mechanisms for handling failures, from simple fallbacks to complex recovery procedures.
 The choice of mechanism depends on the complexity of the recovery needed and whether you want to replace the failure or just perform cleanup.

-The `|` fallback operator provides immediate recovery for single statements.
+The `|` fallback operator provides immediate recovery for single operations.
 It receives the original input (not the failure) and provides an alternative value.
 Multiple fallbacks can be chained, creating a cascade of alternatives tried in order.
 This operator shines for providing defaults when optional fields are missing or operations might fail.

 ```comp
 ; Cascading fallbacks for configuration